threefoldtecharchive/rivine/doc/transactions/transaction.md

   + timeLock: uint64 (8 bytes, little endian)
 + ConditionTypeTimeLock:
   + 0x03: 3, 1 byte (type)
-  + length(conditionProperties): int64 (8 bytes, little endian)
+  + length(binaryEncoding(condition.type, condition.data)): int64 (8 bytes, little endian)
   + lockTime: uint64 (8 bytes, little endian)
+  + binaryEncoding(condition.type, condition.data)
++ ConditionTypeMultiSignature:
+  + 0x04: 4, 1 byte (type)
-  + binaryEncoding(condition)
+  + binaryEncoding(unlockHashSlice)

 A TimeLock wraps around another condition.
-For now the only valid condition type that can be used as the internal condition of a TimeLock is a `ConditionTypeUnlockHash`.
+For now the only valid condition types that can be used as the internal condition of a TimeLock are a `ConditionTypeUnlockHash` and `ConditionTypeMultiSignature`.
 A future version however might also allow other internal condition, if so, this document will be updated as well to clarify that.